< Back to articles

 What is unpaid leave?

-It differs from sick leave in that employees are entitled to a certain amount of paid sick leave.
+It differs from sick leave.
+Employees are entitled to a certain amount of paid sick leave or sick pay.

 The same goes for maternity and paternity leave.
 There are several kinds of paid leave available to workers.

-In contrast, with unpaid leave, the employer has no legal right to pay during the this period.
+In contrast, with unpaid leave, the employer has no legal right to pay during this period.

 Types include: